samjmck/tobcalc/README.md

 ## Is it secure?

 The transactions file gets processed locally.
 For transactions in a foreign currency, the exchange rate on the date of the transaction will be fetched from the European Central Bank.
 This means that the date of the transaction and the currency will be sent to their server.
-For securities such as ETFs, it's required to know whether the fund is accumulating or distributing to be able to calculate the correct tax rate.
-For this, the ISIN of the security will be sent to Investing.com's server.
+To determine the type of security in a transaction, the security's ISIN is sent to Yahoo Finance.
+If the security is an ETF, the ISIN will also be sent to JustETF to determine whether the fund is accumulating or distributing.

 [Read more details on tobcalc's security details and design here.](docs/design.md)